Organization of the United States Coast Guard: Chief petty officers

-As in the Navy, Coast Guardsmen in the rates of Chief Petty Officer (E-7), Senior Chief Petty Officer (E-8), and Master Chief Petty Officer (E-9), are collectively called "chiefs," and serve as the service's senior non-commissioned officers.
-The Coast Guard is often short of officers, therefore Chiefs often fill roles that would normally be filled by commissioned officers in other branches.
+As in the Navy, Coast Guardsmen in the rates of chief petty officer (E-7), senior chief petty officer (E-8), and master chief petty officer (E-9), are collectively called "chiefs," and serve as the service's senior non-commissioned officers.
+The Coast Guard is often short of officers, therefore chiefs often fill roles that would normally be filled by commissioned officers in other branches.
 Chiefs serve as officers-in-charge of Coast Guard Stations and recruiting offices, command or serve as engineering petty officers on smaller cutters, and act as department heads on larger cutters.

 Heath B. Jones is the current Master Chief Petty Officer of the Coast Guard (MCPOCG) and is the senior enlisted person of the Coast Guard and serves as an advisor to the Commandant.
 Like the Commandant, the MCPOCG serves a four-year term.

 Regional responsibilities - Areas, Districts, and Sectors

 Since most Coast Guard operations are domestic, the service has always been organized along regional lines.
 The Coast Guard's shore establishment divides the continental United States and its territories into two area commands--Coast Guard Atlantic Area and Coast Guard Pacific Area—each commanded by a vice admiral.
 The area commands are divided into districts, each commanded by a rear admiral and responsible for a portion of the nation's coastline and/or inland waterways.
 Each district is further divided into sectors.
 Sectors are the primary organizational unit for many of the duties the public most closely identifies with the Coast Guard, such coordinating search and rescue missions and conducting law enforcement operations.

-Individual operational units report to various levels in this organizational structure.
-For example, small boat stations are subordinate to Sector Commanders while air stations report to District Commanders; both sectors and air stations are typically commanded by a captain.
+Individual operational units report at various levels within this three-tiered organizational structure.
+For example, small boat stations report to Sector Commanders while air stations report to District Commanders; both sectors and air stations are typically commanded by a captain.

 Cutters are not organized into standing fleets as in most naval forces.
 Instead, individual cutters report to shore establishment commanders at various levels.
 Generally speaking, the larger the cutter, the higher up the chain the cutter reports.
 For example, USCGC William Trump (WPC-1111), a Sentinel-class cutter based in Key West, Florida, reports to Coast Guard Sector Key West, while USCGC Thetis (WMEC-910), a larger Famous-class cutter also based in Key West, reports to the Atlantic Area Commander.

 Additionally, there are three major operational commands located outside the United States: